koraytumer/Thesis/README.md

 # Thesis
- **The aim of this project is to measure the efficiency of small-scale systems with arduino, so that if we build a system, we see the energy that we will gain.
-Renewable energy sources are not harm the nature, even it is produced by benefiting from the nature.
-Arduino can be used like a brain and it performs recording, displaying and controlling the operates.
-The data from Arduino can be transfered to MATLAB to observe graphically.
-It allows us to see which system can produce more energy about productivity and errors that may occur.**
+ **The goal of this project is to measure the efficiency of Arduino-based small-scale system, which may allow us to see the energy that is gained.
+Renewable energy sources are clean and safe for the environment and nature.
+The source of renewable energy is nature.
+In our context, Arduino can function like human brain while recording, displaying, and controlling the operations.
+The data from Arduino can be transferred to MATLAB to enable graphical observation.
+It can show the errors that may occur in the system and can also show which system is more productive in comparison to others.**
 ## Solar Panel
  **Solar panels collect clean renewable energy in the form of sunlight and convert that light into electricity which can then be used to provide power for electrical loads.**